-Every camper celebrating a birthday while at camp receives a cake that is shared with their entire cabin.
+Every camper celebrating a birthday while at Camp receives cupcakes for their entire cabin.
 No one is forgotten.
 Please do not send special birthday food.
 Presents are, of course, optional.
 Presents to be shared with the entire cabin are recommended.
-You may telephone your child on his or her birthday.
+You may phone your child on his or her birthday.
 Birthday calls will be scheduled with parents in advance with your child's unit leader.